 Annual Performance Review

-The review panels comprise senior executive members of the University and a Students' Union representative.
-The Faculty and PS meetings are chaired by the President and Vice-Chancellor.
+The Faculty and PS APR meetings are chaired by the President and Vice-Chancellor, and the review panels comprise senior executive members of the University and a Students' Union representative.
+The cultural institutions are reviewed through Planning and Resources Committee.

 - research performance